What is Rheumatoid Arthritis

 - Erythrocyte Sedimentation Rate (ESR) and C-Reactive Protein (CRP)

 - Imaging: To look for joint damage, an x-ray, ultrasound, or magnetic resonance imaging (MRI) scan may be performed.
 There may be a loss of bone within the joint, bone and cartilage erosion, or narrowing of the joint space, which could be signs of RA.
 If there is no joint damage viewed on the imaging tests, RA may still exist but be in an early state where damage has not yet occurred in the joints.

 Once a combination of tests have been performed and a diagnosis of RA is made, an appropriate treatment plan will be created.

-** Be sure to see my upcoming blog post on the treatment of rheumatoid arthritis. **
+** Be sure to see my blog post on the best treatment options for rheumatoid arthritis. **

 Types of Rheumatoid Arthritis

 According to Rheumatoid Arthritis Support Network, researchers are continuing to determine new ways to classify the types and subtypes of RA based on the symptoms each patient experiences, along with other factors.
 Due to the progressiveness of the disease, patients may be found to have many types or sub-types throughout the course of their lives.